TomRobson19/thirdYearCode/WebTechnology/README.txt

 run with - python webTechnology.py filename.txt

-Several text files are provided containing book titles in a specified area
+Several text files are provided containing book titles related to a specified area, taken from amazon searches